Mjz86/c_colon/README.md

 - noreturn/mayreturn:
 noreturn means the behaviour is undefined if the function returns to the caller using the normal return register.
 - fastdyncaller/fastdyncallee:
-  functions are fastdyncallee by default, a fastdyncaller qualifier makes the dynamic call,  have no variables in the used set, it makes functions have 2 parts:
+  functions are fastdyncaller by default, a fastdyncaller qualifier makes the dynamic call,  have no variables in the used set, it makes functions have 2 parts: